ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/change-configuration.md

 {: #changing-configuration-prerequisite}

 You need to have the **Manager** role to change configuration settings, as defined in the [IAM service access roles table](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-iam#service-access-roles).
 To assign access, see [Managing IAM access for users or services](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-iam#manage-access).

+Updating `max_connections` and `max_locks_per_transaction` with one command/API request is only feasible when you make the values both larger or smaller.
+If you need to make one larger and the other smaller, you need to run two commands/API requests, updating one setting at a time.
+This limitation will be fixed in the next release.
+{: important}

 ## Using the CLI
 {: #changing-configuration-cli}